kotheoha/ACAIM/README.md

 Here, is presented the training process of my impending to publish project/paper **Adaptive Content-Aware Influence Maximization through Online Stochastic Ranking** in the "IEEE Transactions on Knowledge and Data Engineering" - **TKDE** journal.
 In short, that project is mentioned as **ACAIM**, since it introduces and studies the novel ACAIM problem.

-I stress that the input files that I provide here to run the training in ACAIM are tiny VK (https://VK.com) samples compared to the ones used in TKDE version.
+I stress that the input files that I provide here to run the training in ACAIM are randomly-created and tiny VK (https://VK.com) samples compared to the ones used in TKDE version.
 There, I deal with millions of VK data.
-Here, I just provide these tiny samples to show the flow of training and the format of input files.
-So, no efforts to understand the semantics of training output should be made here.
+Here, I just provide these tiny samples to help one to follow the flow of training by understanding the format of input and output files.

-## Format of Input Files
+## Input Files

 `friends.txt` (row-format: `user_id: friend_id_1,friend_id_2,...,friend_id_n,`)
 * It contains info for the friends that each user has in VK; `n` denotes the last friend of each user.